google/tcli/README.md

 > Forked from <https://github.com/google/tcli> - as that repo is archived.
 >
 > TCLI was a starter project at Google back in 2008.
 Although a powerful tool for network
-> troubleshooting, and popular within Google for over a decade, it is accidental code lacking in
+> troubleshooting, and popular within Google for over a decade, it was accidental code lacking in
 > software design.
-The fork here may add little in the way of functionality, it does however slay a
+This fork may add little in the way of functionality, it does however slay a
 > few of those dragons.

 ## Overview

 TCLI is a client interface for issuing commands to arbitrarily large numbers of devices (hundreds, thousands, even hundreds of thousands).
-It supports a rich set of interactive functions and can collate responses into various tabular display formats.
+TCLI is a frontend to TextFSM and adds a rich set of interactive functions and collates responses into various tabular display formats.

 An essential tool for scaling network administration when device access is required via CLI.
 The cross section of devices to receive commands is controlled by matching on device names or